 The quickest and most convenient way to contact Carer’s Allowance is through the telephone, where you can speak to an advisor who will be able to provide you with the answer to your query.
 You may need to speak to an advisor to discuss a new claim you wish to make, if you may be eligible for the benefit or if you want to make changes to an existing claim.
-Carers customer service is open Monday through Thursday 8:30 AM to 5:00 PM and Friday 8:30 AM to 4:30 PM.
+Carers customer service is open Monday through Friday 8:00am-6:00pm.

 Carer’s Allowance Phone Number:

 *Calls to 0844 numbers cost 7p/min + your phone company’s access charge.
 This is a call connection service, the official phone numbers can be found in the public domain at no cost or on the official website.
 We are not affiliated or associated with any of the government agencies or companies listed on the site, trademarks are property of their respective owners.

 You may need to contact Carer’s Allowance if you currently care for somebody who is already a recipient of one of the following benefits:

 Disability Living Allowance – the middle or highest care rate

 Constant Attendance Allowance at or above the normal maximum rate with an Industrial Injuries Disablement Benefit

 Constant Attendance Allowance at the basic (full day) rate with a War Disablement Pension